-Clicking on the project title will reveal the list of Co-Pls/Co-Is/Delegees when applicable, the proposal priority grade, the abstract of the proposal and the APRC consensus report.
+Clicking on the project title will reveal the list of Co-PIs/Co-Is/Delegees when applicable, the proposal priority grade, the abstract of the proposal and the APRC consensus report, or the reviewer feedback if the proposal was evaluated through a DPR process.
 Each SB links to its individual detailed view panel, described in Section 4.
 At the top of the project panel there are links to the web page of the corresponding ARC node, the project report and the pdf file of the proposal.
 The name of the Contact Scientist is also shown, when available.

 Clicking on the project code will open the project tree.
-The project tree structure is identical to that in the ALMA Observing Tool.
-The number of successful over expected executions in shown next to each SB under the Executions column.
-Once all executions have been completed successfully and the SB moves to the processing stage, the status is no longer shown next to the SB but next to the corresponding Member Observing Unit Set (OUS), with one of the following symbols:
+The project tree structure is similar to that in the ALMA Observing Tool.
+The Execution Percentage (EP, i.e., the execution count divided by the expected number of executions, expressed in %) is shown next to each SB under the Progress column.
+The EP can exceed 100% and one SB can be considered completed if the EP is larger than 90%: the calculation of the EP is in fact based not exclusively on the time, but also on the atmospheric conditions and the number of usable antennas, taking into account phase rms and shadowing.
+Once the SB is successfully completed and the SB moves to the processing stage, the status is no longer shown next to the SB but next to the corresponding Member Observing Unit Set (OUS), with one of the following symbols: